bweatherson/demons/latest-export.md

 V(O_i) = Pr(S_1) V(S_1 O_i) + Pr(S_2) V(S_2 O_i)
 $$

 I'll call the theory that values each option this way, and says that rational choosers maximise value, Basic Decision Theory.
 It could just as easily be called the Crude Savage Decision Theory.
 The 'Savage' there is because the formula at the heart of it is the same formula that @Savage1954 puts at the heart of his decision theory.
 But the 'Crude' is there because Basic Decision Theory leaves off all that Savage says about the nature of options and states. @SteeleSEP [sect 3.1] have a good summary of what Savage says here.
-I'm not going to go into that, and instead note why something needs to be said.
-Because as it stands, Basic Decision Theory leads to absurd outcomes.
+I'm not going to go into that.
+Instead I'll note why something more needs to be said.
+As it stands, Basic Decision Theory leads to absurd outcomes.

 ### Why Basic Decision Theory Fails {#notbasic}

 Consider the St. Crispin's Day speech that Shakespeare has Henry V give before the Battle of Agincourt.
 (I'm indebted to a long ago conversation with Jamie Dreier for pointing out the connection between this speech and decision theory.)
 The background is that the English are about to go to battle with the French, and they are heavily outnumbered.
 Westmoreland wants to wait for more troops, and Henry does not, offering this reasoning.

-| What’s he that wishes so?
+> | What’s he that wishes so?
   | My cousin Westmoreland?
 No, my fair cousin;
   | If we are marked to die, we are enough
   | To do our country loss; and if to live,
   | The fewer men, the greater share of  honor.
   | God’s will!
 I pray thee, wish not one man more.

 It looks like Henry is suggesting something like the following decision table.